How Can I Become a Better Singer? | The Ultimate Guide to Singing

 • Practice

-It's easy to say; I have no talent, I'm tone-deaf, I'll never be able to sing well
+It's easy to say: I am a bad singer, I have no talent, I'm tone-deaf, and I'll never be able to sing well.

 Sure, there are those that are actually tone-deaf, which makes singing on-pitch significantly more difficult.
 However, you'd be surprised how much success comes down to what effort you put in rather than what talent you're born with.

 For instance, everyone wants to lose weight, right?
 Everyone is looking for that secret formula to knock off the pounds.
 But we all know the answer.
-Eat more vegetables, whole grain carbs, limit processed food and sugar, and burn more calories than you consume.
+Eat more vegetables and whole grain carbs, limit processed food and sugar, and burn more calories than you consume.

 That's it.
-But the problem is, that takes discipline, and discipline is hard.
+But the problem is that it takes discipline, and being disciplined in our daily routine is hard.

 There are ways, however, to strategize and encourage discipline as a vocalist.
 Whether you want to develop exceptional pitch or hit higher notes, it is completely possible.